You are tuned to the nation's most listened-to radio program.

 That stuff's out there.

-You didn't know that, certainly?
+You didn't know that, Sterdley?

 Oh, it's out there.

-Um Rudy's uh, you know, uh position on abortion.
+Same thing with Rudy's position on abortion.

-Um they're they're trying to divide the Republican base.
+They're trying to divide the Republican base.

 That's what they want to do.

-That is they're salivating over this.
+That is, they're salivating over this.

-And so when you when you call here and you go through the resume of Giuliani, if you wanted to try out with Romney, uh uh there's no question, real life experience is what it is, as you described with Rudy in New York and cleaning it up.
+And so when you call here and you go through the resume of Giuliani, if you wanted to try it with Romney, there's no question.

 All right, a little long here in the segment.

-On the cutting edge of societal evolution, Rush Limbaugh.
+Stay on the cutting edge of societal evolution, Rush Limbaugh.

-I say it, you believe it.
+I say it.

 Don't doubt me.

-She'd been out there working hard, fighting for change for children.
+She's been out there working hard, fighting for change for children.

 Still, after 35 years of fighting for kids, can't get the brother to pay child support.